ploigos-automated-governance/1-demo/README.md

 ### Second, Fork & Configure the Demo Application

-Make sure your service account password and username are on hand, you'll need those for this.
+Make sure your generated service account password is on hand, You'll need it for this.

 **1 .
 Fork the application code repository demo application**

 - Log into Gitea using your username and password.
+  - Navigate to your `Routes` in the devsecops namespace and click on the `gitea` Location.
+  - Select 'Sign In`
+  - Username: `ploigos`
+  - Password: The generated password you previously retrieved.
 - Create a new repository for the demo app in the "platform" organization
   - Organization (small tab on the right side of the screen) -> platform -> New Repository
   - Repository Name: `reference-quarkus-mvn`